 The Trinity Academy Student Ambassador program allows responsible students a chance to be involved in functions and activities, as well as meeting new people and building tight knit friendships.

 The Student Council is a great opportunity for students to express leadership and community involvement skills.
 It is made up of students ranging from grades 3-8.
 Each grade has a class representative.
-Our younger classes (Kindergarten to 2nd Grade) are represented by a 7th or 8th grade student, while 3rd through 8th grade is represented by a student from within that class.
-8th grade students only can run for President, Vice President, Secretary, or Treasurer.
+Our younger classes (Kindergarten to 2nd Grade) are represented by a 7th or 8th grade student, while 3rd through 8th grade are represented by a student from within that class.
+To run for the position of President, Vice President, Secretary, or Treasurer, a candidate must be in eighth grade.
 Each 8th grade student running for an officer position is required to give a brief speech.
 This gives them the opportunity to explain why they would be a good choice to represent the school.
-All representatives and officers are elected in May for the next school year through a school vote in each classroom.
+All representatives and officers are elected in September .

-7th grade students are chosen based on their creativity and reliability to assist the Advancement Director with the “Trinity Happenings” bulletin board.
-Newsies are responsible for collecting and displaying newspaper articles about events taking place at the school or anytime a Trinity Academy student is in the newspaper.
-The “Trinity Happenings” bulletin board is a great way for family, friends, students, and visitors to see all the great things happening here at the school as well as what great students Trinity Academy has.
+Middle school students are chosen based on their creativity and reliability to assist the Advancement Director with a bulletin board highlighting events at Marian Catholic High School, Hometown and Nativity BVM High School, Pottsville.
+Newsies are responsible for collecting and displaying newspaper articles about events taking place at Marian Catholic or Nativity BVM.
+The bulletin board, located in the upper hallway is a great way for students, and visitors to see all the great things happening happenings at our local catholic high schools.

 The Academic Bowl is a CYO sponsored fun and challenging quiz game that tests 7th and 8th grade students on a wide variety of academic subjects.
 Students compete against other teams in our district.
 The team with the greatest number of wins will be declared the winner and move onto the Diocesan round.